 Selecting a Concentration

-Administration degrees are offered in either a Bachelor of Arts or Bachelor of Science, and there are multiple
+Administration degrees are offered as a Bachelor of Arts, with multiple

 Please refer to the

-Administration students seeking assistance with registration, quarterly schedules, and/or questions regarding the PAWS, should visit the Student Success Center (SSC) for advising walk-in and appointment times.
+Administration and IST students seeking assistance with registration, schedules, and/or questions regarding degree requirements, should visit the Student Success Center (SSC) in JB Hall, Room 134, for drop-in advising times.